 At Angel MedFlight, a trained medical professional handles all phone calls 24/7/365.
 Our standard medical team typically consists of one registered flight nurse and one critical care flight paramedic.
 Many have specialized training in critical care, emergency medicine or other specialties.
 Together they can handle virtually any incident that might occur during a transport.
 If you want to rest assured that your loved one is in capable and experienced hands, you will choose Angel MedFlight.

 How many medical personnel are with the patient on each transfer?

 A standard team usually consists of two medical personnel, one of whom is either a physician or a critical care flight nurse, accompany the patient on each transport.
 Paramedics are also available for transport dependent upon the patient’s needs.

 What kind of training/experience do they have?

-All of our medical staff are board certified, air certified and have at least five years experience in emergency medicine.
+All of our medical staff are board certified, and have at least three years experience in emergency medicine.
 They undergo a rigorous initial orientation prior to flying with patients.
 Additionally, all medical personnel participate in 100 hours of didactic and clinical continuing education annually.
 We also perform a quality review following each trip.